Environmental Biotechnology: Revolutionizing better Sustainability in 2024

 Difficulties

-• Technical Limitations: Cost, scalability, and efficiency are some of the remaining constraints on several biotechnological processes.
+• Technical Limitations: Cost, scalability and efficiency of many biotechnological processes is to be ameliorated.

 Prospects for the Future

-• Global Collaboration: Knowledge-sharing and international cooperation will hasten the creation and application of biotechnological solutions to the world’s environmental problems.
+• Global Cooperation: International dissemination of know-how will pool resources towards the development and application of biotechnological solutions to the world’s environmental problems.

 Case Studies: Environmental Biotechnology Success Stories